 Interestingly, SamMobile also tipped two other models — SM-N971 and SM-N976.
 Those won't actually be distinct models, according to the report.
 Instead, they'll be 5G versions of the 970 and 975.

 So, for now, it appears Samsung will be planning one large and one extra large model and then 5G variants for each, for a total of four versions.
-A subsequent report from leaker Ice Universe suggests that Samsung will call the larger of the two models the Galaxy Note 10 Pro.
+A subsequent report from leaker Ice Universe suggests that Samsung will call the larger of the two models the Galaxy Note 10 Pro (though we've also seen hints at it being dubbed the Note 10+ as well).
 In a follow-up tweet, Ice Universe claimed the Note 10 Pro would sport a 4,500 mAh battery, which is the same size as the power pack in the Galaxy S10 5G.